zxiiro/git-guide/_sources/core-concepts.rst.txt

     trigger CI.

 :info: Contains an ``excludes`` file which is similar to ``.gitignore``
-    except it is not saved in the Git repo.
+    except it is not saved in the :term:`Git Database` so does not get shared with others.
 Useful if you want to ignore things that are only significant to you and no one else (such as maybe you use a different IDE then everyone else and don't want to pollute ``.gitignore`` with your snowflake environmnet).
 Otherwise it's better to use ``.gitignore`` in most cases.

 :objects: Contains the Git **object database** itself.
 It is a key-value store
-    and every single file you check into Git exists here.
+    and every single file you commit into Git exists here.
 This is where Git pulls the files from when you do a ``git checkout``.
 Every file is a SHA hash that acts as the key and the contents of the file is the value in the key-value store.

-:refs: Contains all of your references, you might know them as branches,
+:refs: Contains all of your references, you might know them as branches and
+    tags.

+    * ``refs/heads/*`` is where all the branches are stored
+    * ``refs/tags/*`` is where all the tags are stored
+    * ``refs/remotes/[REMOTE]/*`` is where remote branches are stored

-    tags, commits...
-They are essentially a bunch of SHA hashes that allow you to pull from the Git object database.
+    They are essentially a bunch of pointers to SHA hashes that allow you to pull from the Git object database.

 The Git Object Model